bparanj/crystal/programming/iac/docs/experiments/logrotate-playbook.md

 2. **Setup custom logrotate configuration**: This task uses a Jinja2 template file (`custom_logrotate.conf.j2`) to create a custom logrotate configuration.
 You'll need to create this template based on your specific log rotation needs.

 3. **Handlers - force log rotation**: Optionally, you can immediately force log rotation to test your configuration.
-This handler runs `logrotate -f`, which forces rotation based on your custom configuration. `changed_when: false` is used to prevent Ansible from reporting this task as a change on subsequent playbook runs if the actual state hasn't changed.
+This handler runs `logrotate -f`, which forces rotation based on your custom configuration. `changed_when: false` is used to prevent Ansible from reporting this task as a change on subsequent playbook runs if the  state hasn't changed.

 ### Custom Logrotate Configuration Template